The Ultimate 2000 Meter Row Strategy: Unleash Your Inner Athlete!

 We’re here to help you keep that from happening!

-The nice thing about a 2K race is it’s short (even though it may not feel like it at the time).
-It won’t take you 3-4 hours to complete like a marathon would and you don’t have to spend months training for it, unless you want to.
+The nice thing about a 2000-meter row or race is it’s short (even though it may not feel like it at the time).
+It won’t take you 3-4 hours to complete like a rowing marathon would and you don’t have to spend months training for it unless you want to.

 If you’re fortunate enough to have some time to work up to doing the piece though, it’s super helpful to get a sense beforehand of what a good target time might be for you.
 And what mental and physical tricks you’ll want to keep you going.